Note: Any degree requirement stated below is applicable for 2018-2019 catalog year. Refer to catalog.gmu.edu for previous catalog year requirements.

 - CEIE 800 – Civil, Environmental, and Infrastructure Engineering Colloquium Credits: 1 (must be taken at least twice)

 - CEIE 990 – Civil and Infrastructure Dissertation Topic Presentation Credits: 1

-- And one of the following three courses:
+- And one of the following two courses:

 Remaining courses, especially in the student’s technical interest area, will be chosen in consultation with his or her advisor.
 No more than three courses used for credit toward the PhD may be cross-listed as undergraduate courses.
 None may repeat material completed as part of the student’s previous studies.